A Novel Approach with David Butler

 Cost: €300 (€270 Members)

-This course will take place on Tuesdays (ten sessions in total).
+This course will take place online on Tuesdays (ten sessions in total).

 In this ten-week course, facilitator David Butler will help you to workshop your novel-in-progress by examining areas such as point-of-view, structure, effective openings, dialogue, humour, irony, etc., in order to help you create a page-turning work of fiction.
 By the end of the ten weeks your novel will be, as Alfred Hitchcock phrased it, ‘life with the dull bits cut out’.